Contact

 Laws Surrounding UK Inheritance Tax For Non-residents

-Even if you’re not a direct resident of the UK, there is a chance that you may have to pay this tax upon the death of a relative.
-This clause is most commonly invoked when receiving UK property or land, however, you will only pay this tax if you choose to sell the land or property and you make financial gains from its sale.
+Even if you’re not a direct resident of the UK, there is a chance that you may have to pay inheritance tax upon the death of a relative.
+This tax is most commonly applied to UK-situated assets, such as property, land, shares in UK companies, and personal possessions located in the UK.

 Inheritance Tax Laws For UK Expats